mrpoons-studio/asyncio/README.rst

     :target: https://ci.appveyor.com/project/1st1/asyncio

-The asyncio module provides infrastructure for writing single-threaded concurrent code using coroutines, multiplexing I/O access over sockets and other resources, running network clients and servers, and other related primitives.
+The asyncio module provides infrastructure for writing multi-threaded concurrent code using coroutines, multiplexing I/O access over sockets and other resources, running network clients and servers, and other related primitives.
 Here is a more detailed list of the package contents: